Ben-Hardy/plate/README.md

 File names containing multiple words are handled by simply placing a set of quotation marks around the file name argument.

-Supported languages: (beside each language name is the accompanying argument to supply to plate.
+Supported languages: (To the right of each language name is the accompanying argument to supply to plate).

 ##### Note:C/h is a C file with accompanying header file.
 C++/h is a C++ file with accompanying .h file):
 -   Text         txt